top of page

 The Future

-However, the move to an employed workforce and changes in the future functioning and development of the communities may give rise to new types of requests which also comply with our objects and which are appropriate to be considered.
+To ensure the effective use of funds in delivering our objectives, the Council of Management regularly monitors and reviews investments and our systems of financial strategy and control.
+Our primary responsibility remains to the individuals who work, or once worked as long term voluntary co-workers, in one or more of the contributing communities.
+However, the move to an employed workforce and changes in the functioning and development of the communities has given rise to new types of requests which also comply with our objects, and which are appropriate to be considered.

 Further Information